How to have Emails Skip the Inbox (Archive)

 If Gmail is allowed to override filters, then you may see emails in your inbox when you don't expect to.

 Another possibility is that you have conflicting filters or blocking rules.
-This is when you have two filters/blocks that both match the same email, but have different settings on where the email should go.
-Unfortunately with Gmail you can't set filter priority, so the next best option is to either update your filters to be more specific or remove the conflicting filter altogether.
+This is when you have two filters/blocks that both match the same email, but have different settings for where the email should go.
+Unfortunately, you can't set filter priority with Gmail, so the next best option is to either update your filters to be more specific or remove the conflicting filter altogether.

-The final possibility is that your filter/block criteria is incorrect and doesn't actually match the email you're trying to archive / skip the inbox.
-In this case, you'll just need to review the criteria to make sure it is correct.
+The final possibility is that your filter/block criteria are incorrect and don't actually match the email you're trying to archive / skip the inbox.
+In this case, you'll just need to review the criteria to make sure they are correct.

 Conclusion

-In this article we took a look a few methods for getting emails to skip the inbox / archive, both decluttering your inbox and saving you the time of having to do it yourself.
+In this article, we looked at a few methods to archive emails in Gmail, both decluttering your inbox and saving you the time of having to do it yourself.

 This can be very useful for, among other things, unimportant emails that you still want to keep around for later use.
 By using Gmail's filters or Block Sender's blocking rules, you can easily set up rules to automatically archive these emails and keep your inbox clean and organized.